 Travel Coffee Makers: Best Portable Coffee Makers [For Nomads]

-- What Else You'll Need To Brew On The Go
+- What You Need To Brew Coffee On The Go

-- 9 Of The Best Portable Coffee Makers Of 2019
+- The 9 Best Travel Coffee Makers Of 2019

 - THE VERDICT: What's The Best Travel Coffee Maker?

-To make sure you’re getting a coffee maker that suits your needs, you should ask yourself a few questions first.
+You only want the best when choosing a coffee maker for your home...
+And the same rule applies to your road trip coffee maker.
+To make sure you’re getting a coffee maker that suits your needs, ask yourself a few questions first.
 Be honest.

 What Type Of Coffee Do I Prefer?

-If you were stranded on an island and could only choose one type of coffee to have for the rest of your life, what would you choose?
+If you could only choose one type of coffee to have for the rest of your life, what would you choose?